jdabassett/readings-scraper/reading.md

 ## READING QUESTIONS:

-	1. Prompt: Seaborn Cheat Sheet
+	1. Prompt: How can you use regular expressions in Python to search for specific patterns in a string, and what is the primary module to work with them?
 		*Solution:

-	1. Prompt: What are the key differences between Matplotlib, Seaborn, and Bokeh libraries in terms of their features and use cases?
-Provide an example of a specific visualization that is more suitable for each library.
+	1. Prompt: What is the purpose of the shutil module in Python, and provide an example of a common use case for file or directory management with this module?
 		*Solution:

-	1. Prompt: In the Seaborn library, what are the main functions to create relational, categorical, and distribution plots?
-Briefly explain the purpose of each type of plot and provide an example use case.
-		*Solution:

-	1. Prompt: Discuss the role of the Seaborn Cheat Sheet in a Python developer’s workflow.
-What are some key sections or elements featured in the cheat sheet that can help a developer quickly reference Seaborn functionalities?
+	1. Prompt: Compare and contrast the os and shutil modules.
+When would you choose to use one over the other?
 		*Solution:

 ---